yusale9/student-showcase/student-work/adam-friedman/api-final-project/README.md

 # General Putnam Motel Diner: Orders API

-The Orders API allows you to place orders that are served to kitchen staff and retrieve a bill based on the orders currently open at a table.
+The Orders API allows you to place orders that with the kitchen staff and retrieve a bill based on the orders currently open at a table.

 ## Base URL

 `https://api.gpmdiner.com`

 ## Endpoints
+The API includes the following endpoints:

 Name | Description
 ---- | -----------
 [GET /bill](GET-bill.md) | Retrieves a table's bill.